-For the three years from fiscal 2015 (1 April 2015 to 31 March 2016) through fiscal 2017, a portion of JFM's management account reserve for interest rate volatility is to be attributed to the Japanese national government, with the aim of transferring up to 600,000 million yen over this period.
-In fiscal 2016, 200,000 million yen has been transferred to the national treasury by JFM, pursuant to Article 14 of the Supplementary Provisions of the Law for fiscal 2016 (Ordinance No. 1 of the Ministry of Internal Affairs and Communications, and the Ministry of Finance, 2016).
+For the three years from fiscal 2015 (1 April 2015 to 31 March 2016) through fiscal 2017, a portion of JFM's management account reserve for interest rate volatility is to be attributed to the Japanese national government, with the aim of transferring up to 600,000 million yen over this period and for the three years from fiscal 2017 through fiscal 2019, a portion of the reserve is to be attributed to the national government, with the aim of transferring up to 800,000 million yen over this period.
+In fiscal 2017, 400,000 million yen has been transferred to the national treasury by JFM, pursuant to Article 14 of the Supplementary Provisions of the Law for fiscal 2017 (Ordinance No. 2 of the Ministry of Internal Affairs and Communications, and the Ministry of Finance, 2017).